BillDH2k/Hackintosh-HP-Z420-Z620-Z820-OpenCore/README 2.md

 Newer kernel patches were available to enable full CPU Power Management for Sandy-Bridge CPUs (Credit to the link here).
 Now, the earlier  version of the HP systems (Bios Boot Block Date 2011) running V1 Xeon's can enjoy latest OS (Big Sur - Monterey), like their counter parts with V2 Xeon's, with full CPU Power management.

 I have upgraded the EFI folder (to OC 0.8.4) as well as the V1.0 release (OC 0.7.1) by incorporating the new kernel patches.
-Two sets of config.plist were made: one for running Ivy-Bridge CPUs (config___IvyCPUs.plist) and one for Sandy-Bridge CPUs (config_SandyCPUs.plist).
+Two sets of config.plist were made: one for running Ivy-Bridge CPUs (configIvyCPUs.plist) and one for Sandy-Bridge CPUs (config_SandyCPUs.plist).

 OC 0.7.1 EFI is maintained soly for the purpose of supporting Catalina.
 This EFI fully supports Catalina and Big Sur, but can only boot to an extsting Monterey install.
 Fresh install or upgrade to Monterey is not possilbe with this EFI.
 You need to use the newer EFI to accomplish this.
 Once Monterey is install, you may switch back to OC 0.7.1 EFI.